Skip to content

 Port Interfaces

-Ports define contracts between layers:
+Ports define contracts between layers.
+Signatures are taken directly from source:

 // internal/core/ports/proxy.go